 - Set Up Authentication In Docs — To protect your data privacy, all hub users must be authenticated in order to see real API request history data.
 ReadMe supports logging in with JWT, which you can set up with this guide.
 All you need to do is pass in an

-idpassed into the API Metrics middleware.
-Then that user will be able to see all of the matching API requests.
+apiKeyparameter passed into the API Metrics middleware's grouping function.
+The user will then be able to view all of the API requests matching that value.

 Need help getting this setup?
 Send us an email at [email protected].